IFCDC9/IFCDC/replit.md

 ## Overview

-ChapterForm Admin is a full-stack web application for managing educational chapters and their associated forms.
-The application provides an administrative interface for creating, organizing, and tracking chapters and forms with submission metrics.
+ChapterForm Admin is a Policy Acknowledgement System for managing policy chapters and tracking user acknowledgements.
+Staff members can view policy chapters and track which policies have been acknowledged.
 Built with a modern React frontend and Express backend, it uses PostgreSQL for data persistence and includes authentication for secure access.

 ## User Preferences